pastor-methods/iigb-structure-spike/src/home/investment-guide/apply-for-a-visa/us/3 which visas apply to you.md

 [**Sole representative visa**](https://www.gov.uk/representative-overseas-business)

 This scheme allows established senior employees of an overseas business to form a wholly owned subsidiary or register a branch of the company in the UK.
 Applicants can apply for a three‐year visa, extendable by a further two years, and must be responsible for running the new UK office.
-For more information on your visa eligibility, speak to your [local UKTI advisor](https://www.contactus.ukti.gov.uk/enquiry/topic)
+For more information on your visa eligibility, speak to your [local DIT advisor](https://www.contactus.ukti.gov.uk/enquiry/topic)

 Checklist